puzzle/ansible-training/content/labs/04.2/_index.en.md

 ```

 {{% notice tip %}}
-See the user-module for how to set the password and search for a link to additional documentation about how to set passwords in Ansible.
+See the `user` module for how to set the password and search for a link to additional documentation about how to set passwords in Ansible.
 Note, that it would be even better to create a hash of the password before and then set the hash in the task above and not create it in the task itself.
 Reason beeing the above would result in a state `changed` everytime it runs and is therefore not idempotent.
 You can find in the documentation mentioned how to get the hash before.
 {{% /notice %}}

-Check on node1 (as user root) if everthing is as expected:
+Check on `node1` (as user `root`) if everthing is as expected:

 ```bash
 # cat /etc/dinner.txt